 PART OF DMU PRIDE 2020

-A bittersweet tale of political campaigns, coercive abuse and steam trains that looks at power and manipulation with a queer voice from the #MeToo movement.
+A bittersweet and darkly comic tale of political campaigns, coercive abuse and steam trains.
+The MP, Aunty Mandy & Me explores power and manipulation through a queer voice from the #MeToo movement.

-But a chance meeting leads Dom into the world of the closeted local Labour MP who is wrestling with a conscious vs constituency matter on the legalization of a breakthrough HIV prevention drug.
+But a chance meeting leads Dom into the world of the local Labour MP who becomes Dom’s mentor and confidant.
 The MP makes Dom feel good.
 He makes him feel very good.
-And for all the confidence this unusual new friendship gives him, surely its worth giving certain things back in return.
-Even if these are certain things that he doesn’t want to give.
+And for all the confidence this unusual new friendship gives him, surely its worth giving certain things back in return?
+Even if these are certain things that he doesn’t really want to give.

 The MP, Aunty Mandy and Me is the brand new play by award winning writer and performer Rob Ward (Away From Home, Gypsy Queen) presented by Emmerson & Ward Productions in association with Curve and directed by Clive Judd (Rails, Captain Amazing, Little Malcolm And His Struggles Against The Eunuchs).

 Age Recommendation: 16+ – Contains strong language, strobe lighting and sexual scenes and references that may trigger an emotional response.

 Running time: approx. 70 minutes